Costco Pumpkin Cheesecake - Price + Calories

 Costco Vs. The Competition

-Compared to other retailers, the pumpkin cheesecake is an utter steal.
+Compared to other retailers, the Costco pumpkin cheesecake is an utter steal.
 Target sells their 32-ounce original cheesecake for $15.99.
-This is nearly the same price as Costco’s cheesecake but half the size.
+This is nearly the same price as the Costco cheesecake but half the size.

 My local grocery store Tom Thumb sells their 40-ounce cheesecake for $17.99.